Norton Family Overview March 2023

 Norton is a well-known and respected online security company, so it should come as no surprise that there are no viruses or malware associated with the Family app.
 This is true as long as you download the app from the official website and not through a third-party website.

-While Norton Family used to have a limited version, sadly, this is no longer available.
-However, you can get a 30-day free trial without entering any payment information.
-This will give you enough time to test the app and see if it’s a good fit for your family.
+If you want to try Norton Family before committing to a plan, you can do the same.
+60 days will give you enough time to test the app and see if it’s a good fit for your family.

 There are two parts to the screen time tools on Norton Family.
 First, you can select what times during the day and night the devices can be used, and then you can set a time limit for each user.

 Kids are very smart, and can usually find ways around anything.
-That being said, I was impressed with the strength of the restrictions and time limits.
+That being said, I was impressed with the strength of the web filter and time limits.

 - If your child has an android phone with 6.0 OS or higher, they can add additional user profiles to the account.
 Then, they can simply log in to the other non-monitored accounts.
 You can prevent this by blocking the owner profile, and creating a user profile for the kids, and installing Norton Family on that account.

 - Always make sure that the app is updated to the most recent version.
 In addition to security updates, the new releases will fix any weaknesses or bugs that kids can use to exploit the app.

 Norton Family has a single package that includes unlimited child profiles and devices, all for a very reasonable and affordable price per month.
 It’s really impressive that for such a low price, you get a web filter with over 45 categories, multiple screen time tools including School Time, live location tracking and geofence, and video and search supervision.

 Norton Family recently changed their return policy to a 60-day money-back guarantee.
 This is a great opportunity to not only see how the app works on your family but also to get valuable insights into your child’s online activities.
 I tested this policy, asked to get my money back after 57 days of use, and had no trouble getting a complete refund within a few days.